cardstack/cardstack/packages/cardpay-cli/README.md

 ## `cardpay claim-settlement add-validator <moduleAddress> <avatarAddress> <validatorAddress>`

-Add validator that is enabled to sign transaction
+Add validator that is enabled to sign claim

 ```
 Positionals:
   moduleAddress     Module address enabled on safe  [string] [required]
-  avatarAddress     The address of the safe whose enables the scheduled payment module  [string] [required]
+  avatarAddress     The address of the safe whose enables the claim settlement module  [string] [required]
   validatorAddress  Validator address (a person who can sign for claims)  [string] [required]

 Options: